CREC: Post-Secondary Transition | Hartford, Connecticut

 Developing and Implementing Secondary Transition Planning

-CREC's transition staff can provide technical assistance to support new programming or to evaluate and improve existing program design and transition service delivery for districts interested in planning a program for 18 to 21-year-old students with disabilities or evaluating an existing transition model or community-based services.
+CREC's transition staff can provide technical assistance to support new programming or to evaluate and improve existing program design and transition service delivery for districts interested in planning a program for 18 to 22-year-old students with disabilities or evaluating an existing transition model or community-based services.

 Conducting Age Appropriate Transition Assessments

-Age appropriate transition assessments are tools that help students identify their strengths, interests, skills, and/or knowledge needed to reach their goals for life after high school.
+Age appropriate transition assessments are required tools that help students identify their strengths, interests, skills, and/or knowledge needed to reach their goals for life after high school.
 The results of age appropriate transition assessments form the foundation of the student’s transition plan and should begin well before the IEP team meeting.
 Because adolescents are often unsure of their plans, transition assessments should be an ongoing process.
 Assessment data serves as the common thread in the transition process and guides the development of the IEP.
-The transition assessment process will allow teams to effectively plan for a student’s needs at any age as they move from elementary to middle school, from middle school to high school, or from high school into college or the workforce.
+The transition assessment process will allow teams to effectively plan for a student’s needs at any age as they move from middle school to high school, or from high school into college or the workforce.

 Facilitating Futures Planning